ExpressLRS/Docs/docs/quick-start/webui.md

     ### Serial Tab

-    This tab allows users to change the serial protocol and baudrate of a UART-based receiver.
+    This tab allows users to change the serial protocol and baudrate of a UART-based receiver or a PWM receiver configured or set with pins for serial output.
 See [Serial Protocols](../software/serial-protocols.md) for more information.

     <figure markdown>
     ![Connections Tab](../assets/images/webui/serial.png)